Medically reviewed by Drugs.com. Last updated on Apr 6, 2020.

 The most common joint affected by bacterial infection is the knee.
 Small joints, such as those in fingers and toes, are more likely to become infected after a viral infection or after direct injury, such as a bite.
 In people who use intravenous drugs, joints in the spine or breastbone (sternum) may be involved.
 People who already have rheumatoid arthritis or another joint disease are more likely to develop infectious arthritis.

-Certain bacteria can cause a form of infectious arthritis called reactive arthritis (formerly called Reiter's disease), which appears to be caused by the immune system reacting to bacteria, rather than by the infection itself.
-In reactive arthritis, joint inflammation develops weeks, months or even years after the infection.
+Certain bacteria can cause a form of infectious arthritis called reactive arthritis, which appears to be caused by the immune system reacting to bacteria, rather than by the infection itself.
+In reactive arthritis, joint inflammation develops weeks or months after the infection.
 Reactive arthritis happens most commonly after infections of the genital and gastrointestinal tracts.

 Symptoms of infectious arthritis include: